Verity-Freedom/Tor-Portable/README.md

 # English instructions

 Developed with the support of the community (especially the help from DesuIsALie and bananakid).
 The main author of the portable Tor is Verity Freedom.
 Tor Expert Bundle from Tor Project.
 SwitchyOmega from FelisCatus, ZeroOmega from zero-top.
+Runet Censorship Bypass from ilyaigpetrov.
+Discord-drover from hdrover.

-1) Run the program via AntiTor.exe, let it work in the background.
+Run the program via AntiTor.exe, let it work in the background.
 Preferably put a label leading to AntiTor.exe to startup (startup is called by the shell:startup command in the win+r menu), it also can be pinned to the taskbar.
-To proxy browser traffic through Tor use ZeroOmega extension, read how to use it in readme-omega folder.
+To proxy browser traffic through Tor use ZeroOmega extension, read more about it in readme-visual.
+Previously, an older SwitchyOmega extension was used, but it's obsolete now.
+SwitchyOmega recommended only for old browsers.
-Previously, a completely similar, older SwitchyOmega extension was used, but unfortunately not all modern browsers are compatible with it.
-You can use it if you are not going to leave Manifest V2.
+In Russia we also use Runet Censorship Bypass extension, but only to know more about proxified domains, so anyone can use it this way too.
+Switch between modes using the mouse button: TOR (everything is proxified), AUTO (only some sites are proxified), system (nothing is proxified, you can use a third-party VPN).
+PAC Antizapret only for Russians.
+We are using Drover to proxify Discord through Tor and bypass UDP block.

-2) Bridges use four completely different connection types: obfs4, snowflake, conjure and webtunnel (default, it is optimal to use only it because of the higher speed).
+Bridges use four completely different connection types: obfs4, snowflake, conjure and webtunnel (default, it is optimal to use only it because of the greater stability).
 Replace the bridges by editing the torrc file, receive new ones via a bridge request in the tor browser or send an empty email to bridges@torproject.org.
-The new webtunnel bridge can be obtained at https://bridges.torproject.org/bridges/?transport=webtunnel and https://github.com/scriptzteam/Tor-Bridges-Collector/blob/main/bridges-webtunnel.
+The new webtunnel bridge can be obtained at https://bridges.torproject.org/bridges/?transport=webtunnel and https://github.com/scriptzteam/Tor-Bridges-Collector/blob/main/bridges-webtunnel, there is also a large list of webtunnel bridges inside.
 Bridges may disappear gradually, as the program informs you that one of the bridges has failed, which negatively affects the quality of the connection and can lead to its complete breakdown.
-I recommend reading the torrc file, because in addition to the code for the correct operation of the program, it contains many important technical details and even has settings to increase speed (language English).
+I recommend reading torrc.txt, because in addition to the code for the correct operation of the program, it contains many important technical details and even has settings to increase speed (language English).

-3) Use the antitor-service file if you want to install or uninstall Tor as service.
+Use the antitor-service file if you want to install or uninstall Tor as service.

 Ready!